seangransee/blog/content/posts/black-mirror.md

 date: 2018-01-27T22:00:24-06:00
 ---

 There's a [Black Mirror episode rankings thread](https://www.reddit.com/r/blackmirror/comments/7ms2r8/black_mirror_episode_rankings_thread/) where dozens of people have ranked every Black Mirror episode.
 I thought it would be interesting to average up all the rankings to get a general consensus of people's favorite and least favorite episodes.
-Without further adieu, here's each episode ordered by its average ranking from that thread:
+Without further ado, here's each episode ordered by its average ranking from that thread:
 <!--more-->

 ## Sorted from best to worst